cloud-gov/django-uaa/docs/index.rst

    and its settings and/or API will likely change in the near future.
    Use it at your own risk!

-   For example, at present, the backend only allows users to log in who have existing Django ``User`` models associated with their cloud.gov email addresses in the database.

 Indices and tables
 ==================